Imran series characters: Theresia - Bumble-Bee of Bohemia

 Ibn-e-Safi has written many novels involving Theresia, the Bumble-bee of Bohemia, or T3B.
 She is a very smart woman who represents the criminal organization Zeroland.
 She can disguise herself by changing her expression.
 She is very impressed with Imran's personality and is attracted to him.

 T3B first appears in Kaalay Charaagh.
 She also appears in Khoon Kay Piyaasay, Alphansay, Darandoan Ki Basti, Piyaasa Samandar, Seh Rangee Maut, Sugar Bank, Mutaharrik Dhaariyaan, Joank Aur Naagan, Halaakat Khaez, Zebra Man, Jangal Ki Sheheriyat, and Zulmat ka Devta.

 Bogha

 Professor Bogha (Urdu: بوغا) is a highly learned international villain.
 He was once head of the Zeroland organization.
 His main physical characteristic is that he is very short.
 His main line of work is smuggling contraband.
 He appears in Imran Ka Aghwa, and is killed by Theresia in Zulmaat ka Devtaa (Urdu: ظلمات کا دیوتا).

 Others

-Ad Lava, Allama Dehshatnak, Alphonse and Deadly Frog (a.k.a.
+Ad Lava, 'Allamah Dehshatnaak, Alphonse and Deadly Frog (a.k.a.
 King Chang) are other significant characters in the Imran series.
-All of these except Allama Dehshatnak were killed by Imran.
+All of these except 'Allamah Dehshatnaak were killed by Imran.
 Adélie de Savana, or Louisa, was a French intelligence agent and James Harley, a foreign agent of X-2, were initially allies of Imran but turned against him and were killed by him.